 1. The best book you’ve read this year?

 This has been an amazing year so far!
-I’ve read 24 five-star reads as of July 1st!
+I’ve read 37 five-star reads as of June 24th!
 Ah, to pick just one… I would have to say that my favorite of the year so far has been Into The Drowning Deep by Mira Grant.
 This novel was a heart-pounding, spine-tingling tale of horror set in a remote area of the sea far beyond the reach of fast-acting rescue.
 I mean… A book about violent creatures of the sea that are rumored to be mermaids?
 I LOVED it!

-4. Most anticipated releases for the second half of the year?
+4. Most anticipated release for the second half of the year?

 5. Biggest disappointment?

 Definitely Alice In Wonderland.
 I finally got around to reading this classic and I could not stand Alice!

 I knew I was going to enjoy this book… But I had no idea how hard it was going to hit me.
 I read this at the perfect time.
 Stay Sexy & Don’t Get Murdered is an awe-inspiring read that is packed with wonderful self-help tips and brutally honest stories that any reader can connect with.
 I highly recommend it!

 7. Favorite new to you or debut author?

 This year, I was so happy to stumble across debut author, Glendy Vanderah!
 Her novel, Where The Forest Meets The Stars was a wonderfully heartwarming tale about the challenges that life throws our way, but how the power of love can heal all.